dk14/wolfram-mega/docs/dsl.md

 Typesefaty of Discreet is meant to ensure this does not happen as long as logic of the contract is sound.

-> Discreet relies on assumption that money supply is not "infinite" itself (non-zero energy/value of a unit).
+> Discreet relies on assumption that money supply is not "infinite" itself during lifespan of a contract.
+Non-zero energy/value of a unit.
+Units should have meaning.

 ### Applicability of SMT solvers